Caring for Your Termitat®

 a.)
 Add water in small amounts.
 If the area of the colony’s gallery is a little darker/damper than the surrounding dry wood in the disk (you might even see a small patch of some good condensation on the inside of the clear acrylic), hold off on adding more water.
 Adding too much water is the main source of problems maintaining a healthy environment for the colony.
 If water is needed, fill the syringe from halfway to full with spring water or distilled water.
 Avoid using tap water or de-ionized water.
 Non-chlorinated bottled drinking water is fine.

 b.)
 To add the water, remove the wire tool if you are storing it in the top watering orifice.
 If you do not store the tool in the top water orifice you might want to fully insert it now to clear any blockage of the hole.
 The wire tool should be kept from small children.
 Try not to lose this tool.
 To add the water, pick up the Termitat and tilt the front face forward until almost horizontal.
 It might be also convenient to hold the case above your head with the front face down as you add water to make sure it stays in the gallery areas with the termites and does not run down on the back side of the wood disk.
 This will allow you to slowly control the added water and to direct and distribute it as it is added with the syringe.
 The recessed hole at the top of the Termitat accepts the perforated black rubber nozzle tip of the syringe.
 Press the black rubber tip into the recess for a good seal.
-If the hole is blocked, insert the supplied piece of fine wire to clear the hole.
-The wire comes attached to the syringe.
-Try not to lose this wire.
 Slowly depress the plunger and allow the water to enter into the area where the termites are located.
 Slowly tip and tilt the case in different directions to distribute the water evenly so it does not immediately drop to the bottom of the galleries and escape down on the inside of the acrylic to the lowest part of the wood disk.
 Monitor where the water is going as you press down on the syringe plunger.